DNGros/combustable/README.md

     batch_size, seq_len, hidden = a.shape
     eq[batch_size], class_ind = b.shape
     # If the first dim of `b` != batch_size we will get an error.
     # The assertion is automatic.
-This is concise and avoids poluting our namespace
+This is concise and avoids polluting our namespace
     # with a temp variable.
 ```